 The Company's estimated reclamation costs associated with the Treasure Mountain Property is \$505,100 (December 31, 2020 - \$505,100).
-In order to obtain its final permits, the Company posted security bonds and deposits of \$505,100 with the government of British Columbia.
+To obtain its final permits, the Company posted security bonds and deposits of \$505,100 with the government of British Columbia.
 The Company anticipates it will settle these obligations over the next 3 to 5 years.